How to Get Prescriptions When Traveling Internationally

 KEEN TIP: Before relying on an online pharmacy, contact the embassy of your destination country to confirm their regulations on receiving medications by mail.
 Certain countries may have strict rules or outright bans on international medication shipments.

 Before departure, use online tools to locate pharmacies near your accommodations and planned routes.
-Advance research can save time and stress if you need medication urgently.
+This will save time and stress if you need medication urgently.
+Helpful tools include:

-KEEN TIP: Create a custom Google Map with pinned pharmacy locations along your route.
-Include contact information, hours, and notes about services or language capabilities.
-Share this map with travel companions or emergency contacts.
+KEEN TIP: I create a custom Google Map with pinned pharmacy locations along my route.
+I add contact information, hours, and notes about services and language capabilities.
+I also add the location of a primary care doctor who speaks English if I need to get a new prescription.

 4.2 Learn Local Pharmacy Customs and Practices